transccc/iot-project/README.md

 - **Generate a Pushbullet Token**:
   - Once logged in, navigate to your account settings.
   - Generate an access token.
 This token will be used to authenticate your requests.
-- **Configure Node-RED for Pushbullet Notifications**:
+- **Configure Node-RED for Pushbullet push notifications**:
   - In Node-RED, add go to the Door open functions

   - Use the following command:
     ```
     curl -u "YOUR_ACCESS_TOKEN_HERE:" https://api.pushbullet.com/v2/users/me
     ```
-    This will provide the necessary information to fill out the notification functions in node-red.
+    This will provide the necessary information to fill out the push notification functions in node-red.
 ### Setting Up InfluxDB

 Follow these steps to download, install, and configure InfluxDB, and integrate it with Node-RED: